-- Specifically, inform patients to report: the use of any other products known to affect bleeding. any medical history that may increase the risk for bleeding, including a history of severe hypertension; recent lumbar puncture or spinal anesthesia; major surgery, especially involving the brain, spinal cord, or eye; hematologic conditions associated with increased bleeding tendencies such as congenital or acquired bleeding disorders and gastrointestinal lesions such as uncertained. - acquired bleeding disorders and gastromestinal resions such as ulcerations. any bleeding signs or symptoms. the occurrence of any signs or symptoms of allergic reactions (e.g., airway reactions, skin reactions and vasodilation reactions).
+Specifically, inform patients to report:

+the use of any other products known to affect bleeding.

+any medical history that may increase the risk for bleeding, including a history of severe hypertension; recent lumbar puncture or spinal anesthesia; major surgery, especially involving the brain, spinal cord, or eye; hematologic conditions associated with increased bleeding tendencies such as congenital or acquired bleeding disorders and gastrointestinal lesions such as ultegrations.

+- congenital or acquired bleeding disorders and gastrointestinal lesions such as ulcerations.

+any bleeding signs or symptoms.

+the occurrence of any signs or symptoms of allergic reactions (e.g., airway reactions, skin reactions and vasodilation reactions).

-Manufactured by: FRESENIUS KABI Lake Zurich, IL 60047 www.fresenius-kabi.us 451160G
+Manufactured by: SS FRESENIUS KABI Lake Zurich, IL 60047

+www.fresenius-kabi.com/us